 That must have been the Sun!”—Emily Dickinson

 And so as I pass the shores of the Black Hills lake, watching the tender fingers of the sun’s rays stretch across the sapphire blue sky above me, I whisper to the recluse poet:

 Voyage of Purist Discovery

-I marvel to watch the world wake up in a forest wild.
+I marvel to watch the world wake up in a Forest wild.
 My friends, the squirrels, know that I want to follow them.
-I sing along with Bobolinks who serenade me.
+I sing along with Bobolink who serenades me.
 Climbing the road, I turn left onto the forest path.

 Ahead I see the sign that declares what awaits me.
 It also makes my heart jump for joy whenever I see it.
 It reads: “You can take a walk around this trail and turn it into a voyage of purist discovery.”

 Truly I can’t say enough about the time that I spend in seclusion in the woods.
 I come here to disappear in the groves of trees.
 The idea is not a brisk walk, but rather to dally for a period (which could be as short as 30 minutes).
 I want to observe each of the sensory changes which accompany a period spent in a forest.

 Typically, I like to meander along the paths, stopping in front of my favorite trees.
 I rest my face against a gnarled trunk.
 My hand strokes a branch that reaches out to me.
 I rub my nose into a leaf.
 My ears tune into the tiny noises surrounding me—a squirrel darting up a tree, a bird trilling, a deer running in the distance.

 This is when I take time to breathe in the earth, the moldering leaves, and the wild herbs.
 It smells pungent in a forest.
 I find it bracing, like the hard pelts of rain on your head during a storm or the wind’s icy touch during the winter.

 Our forests are a place of inclusion which our world so desperately needs in these troubling times.
 To quote the author of Walden: